SAP’s commitment to social enterprise

 SEI Learning Channel

-SEWF are delighted to support the Social Enterprise Institute (SEI); the world’s online school for social enterprise education in its effort to create a new global impact economy.
+SEWF is delighted to support the Social Enterprise Institute (SEI), the world’s online school for social enterprise education, in its effort to create a new global impact economy.
 SEI is on a mission to equip 1,000,000 change-makers with the inspiration, knowledge, and connections they need to achieve a lasting change through social enterprise activity.
-We first partnered with SEI at SEWF 2018 to record a series of masterclasseswith international experts to be featured on their online platform.
+We first partnered with SEI at SEWF 2018 to record a series of masterclasses with international experts to be featured on their online platform.

 Read more about the platform and how to get involved.